 First, we analyzed her patterns of speech.
-At the senior level, many executives prefer communication that is brief, succinct and to-the-point.
-Susan’s technical background cultivated a way of communicating that was much more thorough, detailed and lengthy.
+At the senior level, many executives prefer communication that is brief, succinct, and to-the-point.
+Susan’s technical background cultivated a way of communicating that was much more thorough, detailed, and lengthy.
 We worked on refining her messages so that she better matched the communication style of her peers, which makes it easier for them to receive and appreciate her messages.

 Secondly, we considered her non-verbal communication.
 Was she sitting up straight, with open body language, projecting ease and confidence?
 Where she sat in the room also communicated a message.
 When people sit in an outer ring, away from the seats at a conference table, or off in a corner, they communicate that they’re outsiders — and they’re difficult to hear and see.
-I encouraged Susan to position herself in the center, sending the subconscious message that she not only belongs, she deserves to have the attention of the entire room.
+I encouraged Susan to position herself in the center, sending the subconscious message that she not only belongs, but she also deserves to have the attention of the entire room.

 We cannot change the unconscious biases and behaviors of others.
 But what we do have control over is the image we project, our mindset, and having the confidence that we deserve a place — and a voice — at the table.